-2.1.
-These Terms constitute the entire agreement between the Employment Business and the Temporary Worker for the supply of services to the Client Hirer and they shall govern all Assignments undertaken by the Temporary Worker.
-However, no contract shall exist between the Employment Business and the Temporary Worker between Assignments.
-These Terms shall prevail over any other terms put forward by the Temporary Worker.
+2.1 These Terms constitute the entire agreement between the Employment Business and the Agency Worker for the supply of services to the Hirer and they shall govern all Assignments undertaken by the Agency Worker.
+The contract between the parties starts on the first day of the First Assignment under these Terms however, no contract shall exist between the Employment Business and the Agency Worker between Assignments.
+These Terms shall prevail over any other terms put forward by the Agency Worker.

-2.2.
-During an Assignment the Temporary Worker will be engaged on a contract for services by the Employment Business on these Terms.
-For the avoidance of doubt, the Temporary Worker is not an employee of the Employment Business although the Employment Business is required to make the Deductions from the Temporary Worker’s pay.
-These Terms shall not give rise to a contract of employment between the Employment Business and the Temporary Worker, or the Temporary Worker and the Client Hirer.
-The Temporary Worker is supplied as a worker, and is entitled to certain statutory rights as such, but nothing in these Terms shall be construed as giving the Temporary Worker rights in addition to those provided by statute except where expressly stated.
+2.2 During an Assignment the Employment Business will engage the Agency Worker on a contract for services on these Terms.
+For the avoidance of doubt, the Agency Worker is not an employee of the Employment Business although the Employment Business is required to make the Deductions from the Agency Worker’s pay.
+These Terms shall not give rise to a contract of employment between the Employment Business and the Agency Worker, or the Agency Worker and the Hirer.
+The Agency Worker is supplied as a worker, and is entitled to certain statutory rights as such, but nothing in these Terms shall be construed as giving the Agency Worker rights in addition to those provided by statute except where expressly stated.

-2.3.
-No variation or alteration to these Terms shall be valid unless the details of such variation are agreed between the Employment Business and the Temporary Worker and set out in writing and a copy of the varied terms is given to the Temporary Worker no later than 5 business days following the day on which the variation was made stating the date on or after which such varied terms shall apply.
+2.3 No variation or alteration to these Terms shall be valid unless the details of such variation are agreed between the Employment Business and the Agency Worker and set out in writing and a copy of the varied terms is given to the Agency Worker no later than 5 business days following the day on which the variation was made stating the date on or after which such varied terms shall apply.

-2.4.
-The Employment Business shall act as an employment business (as defined in Section 13(3) of the Employment Agencies Act 1973) when introducing or supplying the Temporary Worker for Assignments with its Client Hirers.
+2.4 The Employment Business shall act as an employment business (as defined in Section 13(3) of the Employment Agencies Act 1973 when introducing or supplying the Agency Worker for Assignments with its Hirers.

 3. ASSIGNMENTS AND INFORMATION TO BE PROVIDED